maxwellfortney/next-candy-machine/README.md

 #### This will output our 2nd required environment variable into the terminal as `initialized config for a candy machine with publickey`, and will be a SOL address.
 Set `NEXT_PUBLIC_CANDY_MACHINE_CONFIG` in our `.env.local` to this address.

-#### If `initialized config for a candy machine with publickey` if not output into the termal, delete the file located at `./cache/devnet-temp.json` and re-run the command in step 1 above.
+#### If `initialized config for a candy machine with publickey` if not output into the terminal, delete the file located at `./cache/devnet-temp.json` and re-run the command in step 1 above.

 2. (Optional, but recommended) Verify your assets.
 If all is well, this command will finish with output `ready to deploy!`
 ```